Tinnitus Therapy, Counselling & Relief in Leicestershire & Across The Midlands

 What causes tinnitus?

 Tinnitus is in fact not a disease or an illness, it is a symptom of an underlying problem.
 Because tinnitus is a symptom, it is important to understand what the underlying cause is.
 There is no known cure for tinnitus, however, there are many treatment options.

 Who gets tinnitus?

 The answer is nearly everyone!
 Tinnitus is common in all age groups, especially following an exposure to loud noise.
-Usually though, it is transitory and not a long term issue.
-Continual tinnitus is actually quite common, about ten per cent of the population suffer with continual tinnitus.
-However it is usually mild and a non issue for the people who suffer with it.
-Unfortunately for up to one per cent of adults it is a serious issue that has wide ranging effects on their ongoing quality of life.
+Usually, though, it is transitory and not a long-term issue.
+Continual tinnitus is actually quite common, about ten percent of the population suffer from continual tinnitus.
+However, it is usually mild and a non-issue for the people who suffer with it.
+Unfortunately for up to one percent of adults, it is a serious issue that has wide-ranging effects on their ongoing quality of life.

 What to do if you think you have tinnitus?